MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/concepts/how-to-handle-api-throttling.md

 ---
-title: How to handle API throttling?
+title: How to handle API throttling
 description: This article explains how developers can handle throttling in their applications.
 author: waldekmastykarz
 ms.author: wmastyka